15 Best Biotech Venture Capital Firms

 Image of Longitude Capital - Top VCs in Biotechnology

-Longitude Capital is a venture capital firm based in Menlo Park that invests in biotechnology and medical technology companies.
-They provide capital to support businesses across various stages of growth, from development to commercialization.
+Longitude Capital is a venture capital firm based in Menlo Park, California, that invests in biotechnology and medical technology companies.
+They provide capital to support businesses across various stages of development, from early venture to private equity.

-The firm's investment strategy spans a company's lifecycle, from early venture rounds to private equity, and has a history of guiding companies to successful exits.
-Their portfolio includes the IPO of CG Oncology and the acquisition of Amunix by Sanofi.
+The firm is known for its flexible investment strategy, participating in rounds from early-stage to late-stage growth financing.
+Their portfolio shows a history of guiding companies to major outcomes, including the successful IPO of CG Oncology and the acquisition of Amunix by Sanofi.

-• Investment stages: Early and late-stage venture, private equity, and debt
+• Investment stages: Early-stage to late-stage, private equity, and debt

 • Geographical presence: Menlo Park, California